gregjwild/get-my-temperature/README.md

 - Node: This is the JavaScript engine that lets you use JavaScript almost anywhere.
 - Express: Building your own web server in Node isn't hard, but it is a little tedious.
 Express will make it quick and easy.
 It's similar to Flask, with Python.

+## Other stuff
+This project is actually originally adapted from a basic app built in the book "Express in Action" by Evan Hahn, and published by Manning Publications in 2016.

+If you're interested in learning more about Express, the book is available here at https://www.manning.com/books/express-in-action